viraj-kumar/parsons/index.markdown

 ---
 # Parsons Practice

-## Parsons 1: Right-angled triangle
+## Problem 1: Right-angled triangle
 Re-arrange the blocks below so that the program reads an integer `n` and prints a right-angled triangle of height `n`.

 *Example*: If `n = 4`, the program should print: